ro-fdm/fcm_challenge/README.md

 ## Development
 ### Gem
-I decide to create a gem because reading the instructions looks like a terminal task that it run with this command:
+I decided to create a gem because, after reading the instructions, it seems like a terminal task that it executed with this command:
 ```
 BASED=SVQ bundle exec ruby main.rb input.txt
 ```
-Besides this task has a simple input and output.
+Besides this task has a simple input and output, and don't need persistence.

 ### Object
-I decided to create a type of object, Segment, to save the information of every line with information.\
+I decided to create a type of object, Segment, to save the information of every line.\
 I identify two types of data, some are reservations for accomodations and other tickets for transport.\
-But I prefer to begin with a one type of object and if I needed in the future split to two, instead of create two different objects in this step.
+But I prefer to start with one type of object and, if in the future, I need in to split them into two, rather than creating two different objects in this step.

 ### Group the segments in travels
-I order the segments using the `departure_time`.\
+I order the segments using `departure_time`.\
-Once the segments are ordered we can know the initial step of every travel because the `from` field would be the city identify by IATA that was passed like the environment variable BASED.\
+Once the segments are ordered, we can know the initial step of every travel because the `from` field would be the city identify by IATA that was passed like the environment variable BASED.\
-To know the next steps for every travel I use a loop where I search the next step for:
+Because I have the steps ordered, I add every next segment until I arrive to the next initial step. \
-- the field `from` the next step should be the field `to` of the previous step.
-- the date of arrival of the next step should be later of the departure time of the previous step.

-I use a loop because I don't know the number of steps in the travel.

 ### Calculate the destination
 We use the next logic: